 What I love most about lentils is that they’re extremely cheap when you buy them dry, especially if you buy from the bulk food bins, and unlike dried beans they do not need to be presoaked.

 Just give them a rinse and throw the dried lentils right into the pot.
 They cook from dried in only about 30 minutes!

 To simplify this curried lentil soup recipe I threw the veggies and lentils into the pot together (as opposed to adding the veggies later).
 Don’t worry, the veggies don’t overcook and you can leave the pot on the stove and relax a little bit while the soup cooks!

 After about 30 minutes the lentils should be tender.
 Add in the frozen spinach and coconut milk and give it another couple of minutes to heat through.

-As I mentioned in my roasted vegan cauliflower soup recipe, I prefer adding the coconut milk at the end like this because it can split and do weird things when you simmer it for a long time.
+As I mentioned in my vegan roasted cauliflower soup recipe, I prefer adding the coconut milk at the end like this because it can split and do weird things when you simmer it for a long time.
 Adding it at the end ensures that your soup will be uber creamy!